lorselq/enochian_language_modeling/README.md

 `src/enochian_lm/root_extraction/data/dictionary.json`.
 Running the enrichment script (`python src/training/datasets/enrich_dictionary_pos.py`) produces `dictionary_enriched.json` in the same folder, adding POS tags, semantic domains, and guard-rail metadata that downstream datasets rely upon.
+The script also inspects any emphasized tokens inside each sense's citations (`*highlighted words*`) and funnels them through a lightweight English POS tagger so citation evidence can outweigh ambiguous gloss heuristics when the two disagree.
+By default it expects [`spaCy`](https://spacy.io/) with the `en_core_web_sm` model available (e.g., `pip install spacy` then `python -m spacy download en_core_web_sm`).
+Pass `--spacy-model` to switch models or `--citation-tagger none` to bypass the dependency entirely.

 ### Pre-analysis safeguards